ScottsC0de/regex-tutorial/Develop/gist-template.md

 This snippet of code describes the email address as a string and indicates what can be included in it for it to be accepted

-Notice how it's actually shaped like an email address; the first part looks like it can accept letters, numbers, and symbols, followed by a typical @ symbol, and then a period
+> Notice how it's actually shaped like an email address; the first part looks like it can accept letters, numbers, and symbols, followed by a typical @ symbol, and then a period

 This is a common way to write an email

-Now, let's break down each part in the upcoming sections
+Let's break down each part in the upcoming sections

 ## Table of Contents